php-ru/symfony-docs-ru/reference/constraints/NotNull.rst

 =======

 Validates that a value is not strictly equal to ``null``.
-To ensure that a value is simply not blank (not a blank string), see the  :doc:`/reference/constraints/NotBlank` constraint.
+To ensure that a value is not blank (not a blank string), see the  :doc:`/reference/constraints/NotBlank` constraint.

 +----------------+-----------------------------------------------------------------------+